 keep native fish in ponds, dams and other permanent water bodies on your property.

-In Logan, we treat public areas where mosquitoes could breed.
-This includes roadsides, drains and parks.
+In Logan, we treat public areas where mosquitoes breed.